girosolution/girocheckout_sdk/README.md

 use girosolution\GiroCheckout_SDK\GiroCheckout_SDK_Request;
 ```

-The file "autload.php" has to be included in an appropriate place, to use API functionalities.
+As stated above, the file "autload.php" has to be included in an appropriate place, to use API functionalities.
 It is located inside the vendor folder created by composer.
 So make sure the path to it is correct.

 You may also want to add a "use" statement for every GiroCheckout class you use.
 GiroCheckout_SDK_Request will always be used at least.